Replace Halogen Downlights with LED Downlights – FREE Upgrade Under VEU Scheme

 What to Know Before Replacing Halogen Downlights with LED Downlights?

-The bulb’s beam angle indicates the width or narrowness of the light source.
+The bulb’s beam angle means the width or narrowness of the light source.
 Narrow beam lights are used to illuminate small areas, whereas wider beams are ideal for broad lighting.
 Choose a larger beam ranging between 100 and 120 degrees for broad lighting purposes.

 LED lights come in a wide range of colours.
 You should choose light of a certain colour temperature based on the functionality of the space.
 Warm white light is considered good for relaxing, whereas cool white is considered good for reading.